JennyPng/portfolio/jennypng/_posts/arc-racing-dev-log.md

 ## challenges

 - Struggled with thinking of a capstone project idea - they expected something novel and technically complex in some way
-    - we found it difficult to be original in the ar/vr space while
+    - we found it difficult to be original in the ar/vr space
     - the idea also needed to be feasible to implement an MVP in 8 weeks...
 - After we decided the idea, there were so many unknowns as none of us had experience with procedural generation